dohuyhoang93/DeepSearch/README.md

 ---

-## License

-At this stage, the software has **not been released under any official license**.
-Please **do not use for commercial purposes** until a license is explicitly published by the author.

----

 ## Contribution and Contact

-Currently, the source code is not publicly available.
 For feedback, suggestions, or bug reports, please:

 - Submit an issue on the project’s GitHub page (link to be provided), or